-1. Organic Chemistry by Joel Karty, Cal Berkeley Package, 2015, W.W.
+1. Organic Chemistry 2nd ed by Joel Karty, Cal Berkeley Package, W.W.
 Norton.
-The package includes the study guide, and smartwork problems
+The package includes the study guide, and smartwork problems.

 - 2. Understanding the Principles of Organic Chemistry: A Laboratory Experience by Pedersen and Myers custom edition for this course or the regular edition or online/pdf version is also fine. - 3.
 A laboratory notebook with carbon-copy pages (ISBN: 9780738035871, stocked by the bookstore for Chem 3AL/3BL check with your GSI for approval if you would like to use a different one) - 4.
-Molecular Model Kit you can use any molecular model kit you wish: Kits from Duluth on Amazon are a reasonable price and good quality - 5.
+Molecular Model Kit you can use any molecular model kit you wish: Kits from Duluth on Amazon are a reasonable price and good quality.
+You may bring your model kit to all of the exams. - 5.
 Smartwork Learning System.
 This is part of the textbook package.
 You can also purchase it alone, if you already have a copy of the textbook and study guide.
+General directions to use Smartwork - a.
+Create and login to your account at https://digital.wwnorton.com/karty2 using your school email as a login name - b.
+Follow prompts to register - c.
+Once registered, then enroll in the class by entering in the 5-digit student set ID 59599